The 2014 application process has closed. The 2014 Fellows will be announced on May 30.

 Those applying to the academic track must be engaged in or embarking on a course of study at the graduate level.
 Acceptable courses of study include doctoral and masters level programs, as well as clinical study or training at the post-undergraduate level.
 However, ECF Fellowships will not support first professional degrees such as a M.Div., J.D. or M.D.

-Click here to download a copy of the 2014 academic track Fellowship application
+View a sample of the application: Click here to download and view a copy of the 2014 academic track Fellowship application